judsonlmoore/judsonlmoore.com/_posts/travel/travel-tips/2016-10-26-phone-travel.markdown

 ---
 title:			5 Simple Tips to Prepare Your Phone for Travel
 date:			2016-10-26 18:17:15 Z
-categories: Adventure
+categories:		adventure
 author:			judsonlmoore
 excerpt:		International phone travel can be expensive or even scary.
 Follow these best practices to ensure you get the most out of your phone and avoid extra charges.
 layout:			post
+image:			../assets/images/

 ---